-Here are some ideas for magnifying that magic:
+Here are 10 fun ideas for magnifying that magic.

 You can encourage your little ones to leave a note or card for the Easter Bunny, expressing their excitement for the day.
 The more colour, sparkles and creativity, the better!
 Print out this fun Easter egg printable your kids can decorate and write their letter to the Easter Bunny on.

 Easter trees are a European tradition.
-You can choose whether yours is decorated with tradition (hollowed hard-boiled eggs hanging from bare branches) or with chocolate eggs to eat as a treat on the big day.
+You can choose whether yours is decorated the traditional way, with hollowed hard-boiled eggs hanging from bare branches, or with chocolate eggs to eat as a treat on the big day.
 Here’s a bunch of lovely Easter tree ideas from Country Living to get you started.

 Forget the traditional lettuce and carrot; the Easter Bunny has a taste for ‘bunny bait’ these days.
 Using a small bowl or paper cup, mix up a collection of small foods like popcorn, pretzels, M&Ms and white chocolate.
 He won’t be able to resist stopping by!

-“Did the Easter Bunny come?”
-Your little ones will shout the minute they open their eyes.
+“Did the Easter Bunny come?” your little ones will shout the minute they open their eyes.
 It’s time to look for evidence that our hopping friend has been to your place, and it’s likely they’ll see a few bunny footprints (which look suspiciously like talc or flour).
 Here’s a great tutorial to create your own bunny footprints from Lizy B.

 Of course, hot cross buns are a given for Easter morning, but add a little magic to your brekky with a plate of bunny-shaped pancakes or bunny fairy bread, like these ones from Hello Wonderful.
-The kids are guaranteed to giggle as they munch.
+The kids are guaranteed to giggle as they munch!

 If your little ones are into poo humour, they’ll love this!
 And luckily the Easter Bunny’s scatterings are nicer than a regular bunny’s.
-Leave some magical bunny poo (or are they jelly beans?) either in the toilet or around near the Easter eggs.
+Leave some magical bunny poo (or are they jelly beans?) either nearby the toilet or trailing towards their Easter egg stash.

 After talking about rabbit poo, let’s move onto something more wholesome – books.
 There are some fantastic Easter picture books out there: try Anna Walker’s I Love Easter or The Great Big Aussie Easter Egg Hunt by Colin Buchanan.